Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } SearchResponse;
 ~~~

-If `last` is present, then the Transparency Log MUST provide a consistency proof
+If `consistency` is present, then the Transparency Log MUST provide a
-between the current tree and the tree when it was this size, in the
+consistency proof between the current tree and the tree when it had
-`consistency` field of `FullTreeHead`.
+`Consistency.last` entries, in the `consistency` field of `FullTreeHead`.
+If
+`consistency` is present, and its `distinguished` field is present, then the
+Transparency Log MUST provide a consistency proof between the current tree and
+the tree when it had `Consistency.distinguished` entries, in the `distinguished`
+field of `FullTreeHead`.

 Users verify a search response by following these steps: